Spicy peppadew mead

 Honey mead in a carboy.

-The sugars for our spicy peppadew mead today comes from three sources; burr comb which can be seen floating, that extracted from the cappings, the so-called gleanings and some liquid natural honey straight from the bottling tank.
+The sugars for our spicy peppadew mead today come from three sources; burr comb which can be seen floating in the carboy above, that gleaned from the cappings and some liquid natural honey straight from the bottling tank.

-You can use any combination you like.
-Use of the cappings and comb means plenty of nutrients for the yeast.
-It is sometimes called an all-hive mead; no artificial chemicals like malic or citric acid need be added.
+You can source any combination of these three that you like.
+Use of the cappings and comb will mean plenty of nutrients for the yeast.
+It is sometimes described as an all-hive mead; no artificial chemicals need be added.

 Ingredients